Nach Baliye 9: Shraddha Arya On Quitting The Show & Being Upset About Getting Paid Less Than Anita!

 Shraddha Reacts About Being Upset As Anita Is Getting Paid More!

-Also, the actress rubbished reports of her being upset for being apparently being paid less than Anita Hassanandani.
+Also, the actress rubbished reports of her being upset for being apparently paid less than Anita Hassanandani.
 She said, "I don't know from where does all this come.
 I have no idea what others are getting.
 I mean why would someone disclose their pay to me and why would I care about it.
 I am happy with what I am getting."

 ‘The Pay Thing Was Never An Issue’